Start your care

 Common Challenges and How to Overcome Them

 While the NDIS offers valuable support, people living with Autism Level 1 may still face challenges when trying to access or manage their funding.
-These obstacles can feel frustrating, but there are ways to overcome them.

 Challenge 1: Proving Eligibility

-Autism Level 1 is often described as “mild autism” which can make it harder to show how it impacts daily life.
+Autism Level 1 is often described as “mild autism”, which can make it harder to show how it impacts daily life.

 • Collect strong evidence from healthcare professionals, including reports from psychologists, occupational therapists, or speech pathologists.

-• Focus on how autism affects functional capacity ; not just the diagnosis.
+• Focus on how autism affects functional capacity; not just the diagnosis.

 Challenge 2: Gaps in Understanding